Francisco Canaro

 With the arrival first of D'Arienzo and then Troilo and the golden decade of the fourties, Canaro's importance wanes.
 We could say that his contribution to tango music ends with the decade of the thirties.
 His tangos from the twenties are extraordinarily innovative, his milongas from the thirties are full of excitement, but his fourties material - especially the tangos - is left behind by the artists that came after him.

-Canaro, like other orchestras with a populist bent, recorded many valses and milongas and you'll want some in your collection.
+Canaro, like other orchestras with a populist bent, recorded many valses and milongas and our main suggestion is to get a CD which presents some of those.

 Bailando Tangos, Valses y Milongas